 The recipient of two Ford Foundation research grants, Professor Blum also has been involved in precedent-setting litigation involving Central American and Haitian refugees.
 She has received three prestigious professional awards: two from the National Immigration Project of the National Lawyers Guild and one from the American Immigration Lawyers Association.
 Her government service included a stint on the Clinton-Gore Transition Team.
 Professor Blum has been part of the core faculty of the University of Oxford’s Summer Human Rights Program as well as its Masters in International Human Rights Law for over 25 years.
 Professor Blum is a widely recognized authority in the fields of refugee and asylum law, transitional justice, international justice, film and human rights, and domestic litigation of human rights.

 B.A., University of Arizona (1971)

 J.D., Northwestern University (1976)

-Carolyn Patty Blum is not teaching any Law courses in Fall 2022.
+Carolyn Patty Blum is teaching the following course in Spring 2023:

 Courses During Other Semesters